 Visually impaired:

 This category includes athletes with lower-extremity disabilities.
 In Alpine skiing, a mono-ski is used.
-In Nordic skiing, a sledge is used.
-A sledge is a specially designed chair attached to a pair of skis.
+In Nordic skiing, a sit ski is used.
+Both a sit ski and a mono ski are specially designed chairs made to attach to a ski or pair of skis.

 Standing: